 \section{Details on Evidence Carrier Features}

 \looseness=-1 We use the 262k-width and L0-big variants of the transcoders for each layer (layers 38--61) from Gemma Scope 2 \citep{gemmascope2} throughout our analysis.
+We apply the transcoder trained on the instruct model to all model variants to enable direct feature comparison across a shared feature basis.
 Unlike gates with inverted-V patterns (maximal when unsteered, suppressed at extremes), evidence carriers display monotonically increasing activations with respect to steering strength.

-\looseness=-1 \paragraph{Ablation and patching.} \Cref{figure:evidence-ablation} presents three complementary interventions on evidence carrier features, ranked by the product of their dose-strength and detection correlations.
+\textbf{Ablation and patching.} \Cref{figure:evidence-ablation} presents three complementary interventions on evidence carrier features, ranked by the product of their dose-strength and detection correlations.
 The red curve shows that progressive ablation of top-ranked carriers from steered completions produces a gradual reduction in detection rate, from 38.6\% at baseline to 13.8\% after ablating 441k identified carriers.
 This is substantially more gradual than the effect of gate ablation, where fewer than 200 features reduce detection from 39.5\% to 10.1\% (\S\ref{subsec:transcoder}).
 The green curve measures detection rate when patching carrier activations from steered onto unsteered prompts; detection increases only to approximately 10.5\% even with all carriers patched, indicating weak individual sufficiency.
 The blue curve tracks forced identification accuracy under ablation, showing a more substantial decrease from 57.7\% to 38.3\%, suggesting these features carry concept-specific information that the model can access when explicitly queried, even though they individually contribute little to the detection decision.

-\looseness=-1 The distributed nature of these effects --- requiring hundreds of thousands of concept-specific and agnostic features to produce gradual changes --- is consistent with evidence carriers implementing a collective, redundant representation of anomaly-relevant information.
+\looseness=-1 The distributed nature of these effects---requiring hundreds of thousands of concept-specific and agnostic features to produce gradual changes---is consistent with evidence carriers implementing a collective, redundant representation of anomaly-relevant information.
 No small subset is individually necessary or sufficient for detection, in contrast to the concentrated causal role of gate features.